 Each client has certain strategic objectives and the projects we do for them help them achieve them.
 The importance of project management is realized in the guarantee that there is rigor in the architecture of the projects adequately so that they fit well into the broader context of the strategic frameworks of our clients.
 Good project management ensures that project objectives are closely aligned with the strategic objectives of the business.

 When identifying a strong business case and being methodical in calculating ROI, project management is important because it can help ensure that the right thing is delivered, which will deliver real value.

-Of course, as projects progress, risks may arise, become problems, or even business strategy may change.
+Of course, as projects progress, risks may arise, become problems, or even <content removed by moderator> may change.
 But a project manager will make sure the project is part of that realignment.
 The importance of project management is demonstrated in cases where projects deviate from a course or are not adapted to business needs, becoming expensive or unnecessary.

 Project management is important because it brings leadership and direction to projects.

 Without project management, a team can be like a ship without a rudder; Moving but without direction, control, or purpose.
 Leadership allows the team to do its best work.
 Project management provides leadership and vision, motivation, coaching, removes obstacles, and inspires the team to do the best it can.